GuerrSim96/DM_NMR_tfe/README.md

 ![gif_runtime](other/gif/change_runtime.gif)

 Then, simply press the <kbd>Ctrl</kbd>+<kbd>F9</kbd> keys to run all the cells in the notebook.
-Just wait a few minutes (less than an hour), and the notebook will have completed its job.
+Just wait a few minutes (approximately 90 minutes), and the notebook will have completed its job.

 Perfect, you have just installed GROMACS on your drive!

 ---